 Minimising the Risk of Contaminated Sites

-Risks associated with contaminated sites can minimised by breaking the source-pathway-receptor chain.
+Risks associated with contaminated sites can be minimised by breaking the source-pathway-receptor chain.
 This can be achieved by either:

 - Removing the source of the contamination eg; remediation